Jezzffihuter2022/wangchuyao.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I study how algorithmic systems and digital infrastructures shape public reasoning, trust, and political legitimacy, using computational and experimental methods.
+I study how algorithmic systems and political infrastructure jointly shape public reasoning and political trust, using computational and experimental methods.

 I am a PhD researcher in Social Research Methods at the London School of Economics and Political Science (LSE), affiliated with the [LSE Data Science Institute](https://www.lse.ac.uk/DSI).
 I will be a Visiting Assistant in Research at Yale University's Department of Political Science.
 My CV is [here](/files/ChuyaoWANG_LSE_CV.pdf).